kennolot/CTF-pi/0.learn_linux/ctfpi0_3/README.md

-### CTFPI Docker container
+## CTF-pi - Docker container - Difficulty: ★☆☆☆☆

-## Scenario
+### Scenario

 There's this Dockerfile, the task is to understand what it does and how the flag.txt can be retrieved without modifying the `Dockerfile` itself or looking at `answers`.

-The command meant to be used here is very helpful when debugging within the containers.
+The command meant to be used here is very helpful when debugging within the containers:

 Interactive shell!

-## Prerequisites
+### Prerequisites

-Cloned the CTF-pi repository.
+Your Raspberry Pi has remote connection set up via Raspberry Pi Connect or VNC.

-Are inside the `ctfpi0_3` directory.
+Have cloned this `CTF-pi` repository and are inside the `ctfpi0_3` directory.

-`docker run` command works, Docker is installed.
+`docker --version` command works, Docker is installed.

 ### Objective

-Do this task on Linux terminal: either remote connection on Raspi or your personal machine.
+Do this task on Linux terminal: remote connection on Raspberry Pi.

-Find the contents of flag.txt.
+Read the `Dockerfile` a file is being copied onto the container.

+Get into interactive shell inside container and read the flag.txt

-## Steps to complete
+### Steps to complete

 The Dockerfile is very basic, what should be of interest is the COPY command.